Swanston Street: Transport

 Tram routes 1, 3, 5, 6, 16, 64, 67 and 72 currently run along the street, with the frequency of trams making Swanston Street the world's busiest tram corridor.
-Two of the busiest railway stations in Melbourne are located near the street, with the suburban railway network hub Flinders Street station at its southern end and, further north, the underground Melbourne Central station at the intersection of La Trobe Street.
+Two of the busiest railway stations in Melbourne are located near the street, with the hub Flinders Street station at its southern end and, further north, the underground Melbourne Central station at the intersection of La Trobe Street.
 The Metro Tunnel is being constructed under Swanston Street, and should be completed in 2025.

 Swanston Street is also a major route for commuting cyclists to and through the city, with bike lanes from the northern suburbs and from St Kilda Road in the south, and the Capital City Trail on the Southbank of the Yarra River.

 The parking of tour buses along the street caused controversy in September 2008 when a young cyclist was killed by a bus as it turned out of a parking spot.
 There had previously been calls to the council to relocate the large buses from the street where there was little space between buses and trams.

 Swanston Street was previously served by bus services to Gardenvale and Middle Brighton.
 When Melbourne-Brighton Bus Lines' licence periodically came up for review, the Melbourne City Council and Melbourne & Metropolitan Tramways Board always opposed.
 Finally the buses were removed from Swanston Street in October 1989, by which time they were operated by the Public Transport Corporation.